Using C++

 1 2 3 4 5 6 7 8 9 10 11 12 |

 This algorithm is implemented within a C++ module (Listing 5), but we want to be able to call it from other modules, both C and C++.
-For this we will define the two headers: *.h
+To do this we will define the two types of headers: *.h

 (Listing 6) and *.hpp